논문투고규정

 The Journal of Geriatric Neuropsychopharmacology(JGN) is published twice per year in English by the Korean College of Geriatric Neuropsychopharmacology(KCGP).

 The Journal covers the whole range of neuropsychiatric disease, neuroscience, and neuropsychopharmocology for old age .
 Both basic and clinical contributions are encouraged from all disciplines and research areas relevant to the pathophysiology and management of neuropsychiatric disorders and symptoms, as well as researches related to neurogenerative conditions, such as dementia.
-The Journal publishes original articles, review articles, brief reports, letters, case reports, special articles and editorials.

 All research articles are peer reviewed.
 Contributions are accepted for publication on condition that their substance has not been published or submitted for publication elsewhere.
 Authors submitting papers to the Journal (serially or otherwise) with a common theme or using data derived from the same sample (or a subset thereof) must send details of all relevant previous publications and simultaneous submissions.